 Two days later, on my way home, I saw her shiny eyes again.
 The Afghan girl saw mine and came to me immediately.
 “How are you?”, she asked while shaking my hand.
 I thanked her and asked in return how she and her brother had been.
 She nodded her head and replied: “So, so…but are you leaving?!”
 I looked into her wise eyes and said: “I am leaving…but tomorrow I’ll be here again!”
 She smiled brightly and so did I.

-Marije Mutter is social worker, teacher and cultural anthropologist specialized in migration.
-As social worker she worked in a variety of settings (like closed and forensic psychiatry and youth in crises situations).
+Marije Mutter is a social worker, teacher and cultural anthropologist specialised in migration.
+As a social worker she worked in a variety of settings, such as closed and forensic psychiatry and youth in crisis situations.
 She compassionately worked with refugees and failed asylum seekers in the Netherlands.
 From February 2016 until October 2019 she has been volunteering at several refugee camps and for different projects in Greece, on the island of Lesbos and on several locations on the mainland, like Thessaloniki and Athens.

 She will report on her experiences on the ground, to share what she has seen with own eyes and to create awareness, which she feels like a moral obligation to all the people she left behind in the dire circumstances in Greece.